, the industry disruptor often touted as a game-changer for the insurance industry, has officially opened for business.

 “We take a flat 20% fee, and give unclaimed money to a cause of the policyholder’s choice,” Professor Ariely said.

-has been reinsured by Lloyd’s, Berkshire Hathaway and XL Catlin
+has been reinsured by Lloyd’s, Berkshire Hathaway

 , amongst others, and has attracted talent from some industry heavyweights including AIG